pmiguelpinto90/ShiftDisplay/README.md

   `led`: is a variable of type ShiftDisplay.

   `time`: is the time in milliseconds for the value to be shown on the display;
+  time will not be exceeded, the function returns just before it hits the mark.

   `value`: is the value to save and show. can be of type int, long, float, double, char, char array or String object;